 When pairing tea with dark chocolate, use this rule of thumb: the milder the chocolate, the more astringent a tea you can get away with.
 By contrast, the more bitter the chocolate, the softer and rounder a tea should be.
 With dark chocolates, avoid mild, delicate teas, as they will be overpowered by the cacao.

-We have found that our Japanese Genmaicha and Monk’s Blend work well with the intensity of a very dark chocolate.
+We have found that our Grand Isle Genmaicha and Fleur de Tea work well with the intensity of a very dark chocolate.
 For dark chocolates with a lower cacao percentage, we enjoy them with strong, full-bodied teas like our Kiss Me, I'm Irish Breakfast tea.

 Conventional milk chocolate can have as little as 10% cacao percentage, and may contain milk solids or powder, sugar, lecithin, and vanilla, making it mild, sweet, and quick to melt in the mouth.
 Milk Chocolate is easily the most versatile type of chocolate for tea pairing.

-Generally, any round, soft black tea will pair well with milk chocolate, but we recommend taking advantage of the chocolate’s milky essence and pair it with teas that have a sharper essence like our Indian Spiced Chai, a blend of black tea and masala spices.
-An assertive green tea such as Japan Sencha also works nicely, as does a naturally-flavored black tea like our Chocolate.
+Generally, any round, soft black tea will pair well with milk chocolate, but we recommend taking advantage of the chocolate’s milky essence and pair it with teas that have a sharper essence like our Mardi Gras Indian Spiced Chai, a blend of black tea and masala spices.
+An assertive green tea such as Second Line Sencha also works nicely, as does a naturally-flavored black tea like our Chocolate Pot de Crème.

 Made with cocoa butter, sugar, and milk solids or powder, white chocolate is rich, smooth, and incredibly creamy on the palate.
 When selecting a tea to pair with it, consider the ingredients you usually find in traditional white chocolate (berries, lemon, and macadamia nuts, for example) and use these flavors as a guide.

-We’re a fan of pairing white chocolate with our Lemongrass, as its natural acidity and zing balances out the sweetness of the chocolate while also cleansing the palate.
-China Jasmine with Flowers is another tea that pairs well with this chocolate, providing soft, floral notes.
+We’re a fan of pairing white chocolate with our Marie Laveau Lemongrass, as its natural acidity and zing balances out the sweetness of the chocolate while also cleansing the palate.
+Jazz-min is another tea that pairs well with this chocolate, providing soft, floral notes.

 We also enjoy more unexpected combinations that leverage bitter flavors and one of these is matcha, which boasts a delightful astringency that contrasts the sweetness of white chocolate and creates a luxurious mouthfeel.